 Oliver Panzer, MD, has lead the POCUS initiative in his department at Columbia University Medical Center (CUMC) since 2007 and has developed perioperative ultrasound workshops and lectures for multiple classes of residents, critical care fellows, faculty, and advanced care practitioners at CUMC, nationally and internationally.
 Since 2010, he has been the director of perioperative ultrasonography in the CUMC Department of Anesthesiology and leads the Department of Critical Care and Perioperative Ultrasound curriculum.

 Dr. Panzer joined the faculty in the Divisions of Regional Anesthesia and Critical Care after his critical care fellowship at CUMC.
 He has trained many fellows and faculty in other departments at CUMC.
-Dr. Panzer is particularly interested in using POCUS in cardiac arrest situations and the evaluation of the right heart in LVAD patients, as well as the assessment of volume responsiveness.
+Since 2022 he joined the Anesthesia department at Hospital for Special Surgery and continues to be involved in teaching POCUS at HSS to the regional fellows and residents as well as nationally at the ASA, ASRA and SCCM meetings.
+Dr. Panzer is particularly interested in using POCUS in cardiac arrest situations and the assessment of volume responsiveness as well as using gastric ultrasound in the assessment of stomach contents in patients taking GLP-1 agonists.
 His goal is to promote the safe and accurate use of POCUS in the field of anesthesiology and critical care to improve patient care and outcomes.

 Anahi Perlas, MD, FRCPC,is a professor of anesthesia at the University of Toronto and director of the clinical regional anesthesia program at the Toronto Western Hospital.
 She is executive editor of the journal Regional Anesthesia and Pain Medicine.